bijoy7034/bijoy7034/README.md

 ## About me

-Full Stack Engineer with 1 year of experience in full-stack web application development, AI agent automation, and cybersecurity solutions.
+Full Stack Engineer with experience in full-stack web application development, AI agent automation, and cybersecurity solutions.
 Expert in Python FastAPI and React, with specialized experience in building AI-powered threat hunting agents for cybersecurity operations at CyberProof.

 ### 🛠 &nbsp;Languages and Tools